sharetribe/flex-docs/src/docs/operator-guides-concepts/hiring-developer-to-build-your-flex-marketplace/index.md

 $100), this means building the first version of your marketplace would cost $3,000.
 This is the absolute minimum budget you need to be prepared for.
-However, in this scenario, your concept would need to require only minimal adjustments to the templates, where you keep the user journeys the same and focus only on changing the particulars: listing fields, search filters, small changes to the transaction process, and branding.
+However, in this scenario, your concept would need to require only minimal adjustments to the Template, where you keep the user journeys the same and focus only on changing the particulars: listing fields, search filters, small changes to the transaction process, and branding.